Harshit-shrivastav/AI-Video-Generator/README.md

 # 📽️ AI Video Generator 🤖

 Welcome to the AI Video Generator!
-This app helps create educational videos easily.
+This app helps create educational videos easily using llmware.
 Just give it a title, and it does the rest!

 ## 🚀 Features